transloadit/uppy/website/src/docs/uppy.md

 ### `file-removed`

-Fired each time file is removed.
+Fired each time a file is removed.

 ```javascript
 uppy.on('file-removed', (file) => {